How to Find the Right Online Influencers

 As mentioned, impressions have no real value if there’s no relevance.
 A blog about cars can have a trillion readers, but it won’t matter if you’re selling paper cups.
 In many cases, influencers with medium sized readerships are actually better ambassadors too – they’re big enough to have authority but small enough that they can still nurture their relationships with followers and harness loyalty.
 Remember that influencer marketing is not just about getting publicity – it’s also a powerful way to brand your product or service as good, trendy, life-improving etc.

 Now that you know what to look for, you can start building a list of influencers you’d like to engage with.
 There are several great tools out there to help you do this – here’s four of them.

 Google Alerts is a great tool for finding people who are actively writing about topics that are relevant to you.
 Creating alerts is easy – just type a keyword and click ‘create alert’.
 This will help you reach out to people with the best timing possible, and will enhance your chance of starting meaningful collaborations with influencers.
 For instance, when you come across good and relevant content, write the author and acknowledge them – then offer to write a sequel containing your relevant additions.

 Social mention is a way to track mentions of your brand, product or keywords on social media.
 It allows you to find influencers who are writing about you – i.e. are already engaged.
 And persuading people, who already have an interest in you, to collaborate, is much easier than starting a relationship from scratch.

-Hypefactors is all-in-one and easy-to-use software for PR professionals – meaning that you can track your coverage and mentions, calculate the value of press clippings, and manage your social media efforts.
+Hypefactors is an all-in-one and easy-to-use software for PR professionals – meaning that you can track your coverage and mentions, calculate the value of press clippings, and manage your social media efforts.
 For finding influencers, the solution has a built-in feature, allowing you to search for journalists, bloggers and other content creators, who have relevance for your brand.
-Read more. www.hypefactors.com
+Read more here. www.hypefactors.com